-A top scholar reveals how the Espionage Act gave rise to a vast American security state that keeps citizens in the dark
+An "essential guide" (Beverly Gage, Pulitzer Prize–winning author of G-Man) to how the Espionage Act gave rise to a vast American security state that keeps citizens in the dark

 In State of Silence, political historian Sam Lebovic uncovers the troubling history of the Espionage Act.
 First passed in 1917, it was initially used to punish critics of World War I. Yet as Americans began to balk at the act’s restrictions on political dissidents and the press, the government turned its focus toward keeping its secrets under wraps.
 The resulting system for classifying information is absurdly cautious, staggeringly costly, and shrouded in secrecy, preventing ordinary Americans from learning what their country is doing in their name, both at home and abroad.

 Shedding new light on the bloated governmental security apparatus that’s weighing our democracy down, State of Silence offers the definitive history of America’s turn toward secrecy—and its staggering human costs.

 Named a Best Book of 2023 by the New Yorker

 “A timely new book….argues, with some urgency, that the act should be replaced.”New Yorker

 “A riveting account of the rise of the national security state and its ongoing distortion of American politics.”Publishers Weekly (starred)